stevehook/lotus-todo/README.md

 There are two alternative front-ends, one based on Angular.js and another that uses React.js.

+####React.js

+The infrastructure for this client application is deliberately lightweight.
+We are just using npm and Browserify to run the development environment.

+Browserify will pre-process all the JS into a `bundle.js` file.
+To kick off a watcher that re-generates this file when needed:

+    $ npm start

+To run a local server, based on `http-server`, that just serves the static assets that make up the front-end:

+    $ npm run serve

+Tests:

+    $ npm test

+Run eslint:

+    $ npm run lint

 ####Angular.js

+Deprecated and no longer maintained.

 For the front-end we use Node.js, npm, bower and grunt.
 First install Node.js, then use npm to install bower and grunt at a system level: